Zoho CRM + Instamojo: Payment Tracking for Indian D2C Brands

-The right plan depends on your ratio of active users to total headcount.
-A 20-person company where everyone uses the tools day-to-day gets the best deal from the annual plan.
-A 100-person company where only 20 people need business software will likely find month-to-month cheaper in aggregate, despite the higher per-seat rate.
+The right plan depends on your ratio of active users to total headcount, not on billing cycle.
+A 20-person company where everyone uses the tools day-to-day gets the best deal from All-Employee annual billing: 20 x $37 = $740/month.
+A 100-person company where only 20 people need business software should compare Flexible User pricing (20 x $90 = $1,800/month annual) against All-Employee pricing (100 x $37 = $3,700/month annual) directly.
+Flexible wins by a wide margin in that scenario, because it is not paying for 80 unused seats.

 Zoho One bundles over 45 applications across every core business function.
 The number sounds abstract, so here are the apps that matter most to most teams, grouped by category, along with their standalone per-user monthly prices for context.